aleshaleksey/fansys23/14-poisons-and-diseases.md

 - **Severe**: The victim suffers all of the effects of a disease.
 Sometimes this includes death.

 #### Lethality
-The percentage of infected individuals that dies of a disease if it is untreated, and is determined by the "[course](#course)" and "[spread threshold](#spread-threshold)".
+The percentage of infected individuals that dies of a disease if it is untreated, and is determined by the "[course](#course)", "[treatment threshold](#treatment-threshold)" and "[spread threshold](#spread-threshold)".
 This is a property used for storytelling, and is there to help a group determine the magnitude of the damage that the outbreak of this or that disease will have on the world.
 A group can safely ignore this property and make things up to fit the story.

 #### Spread
 The time needed for the number of infected individuals to double.
 It is determined by the "[spread threshold](#spread-threshold)" and the "[route of transmission](#route-of-transmission)".
 As with [lethality](#lethality).
 This is a property used for storytelling, and is there to help a group determine the magnitude of the damage that the outbreak of this or that disease will have on the world.
 A group can safely ignore this property and make things up to fit the story.